 - ½ lemon, zested and juiced

-Grind the lavender buds in a mortar and pestle.
+The first step to make blueberry and lavender jam is to grind the lavender buds in a mortar and pestle.
 Set aside.
-If you are planning to process the jam to make them shelf stable, go ahead and sterilize 3 half pint canning jars (with rings and lids) and prepare a water bath canner.
+If you are planning to process the jam to make them shelf-stable, go ahead and sterilize 3 half-pint canning jars (with rings and lids) and prepare a water bath canner.

 As the jam cooks, it will start to foam.
 Scrape the form off as it continues to cook.
 The foam doesn’t affect the integrity of the jam, but it does make the jam less attractive.
 Don’t throw it out—it’s edible!

 Place the foam in a cup and use it on top of ice cream once it cools.
 It makes a delicious special treat.
 Jam sets at around 105c (220F).
-If you do not have a candy thermometer, you can use the “freezer test” to see if you jam has set.
+If you do not have a candy thermometer, you can use the “freezer test” to see if your blueberry and lavender jam has set.

 Step 4: Test the Setting Point

-Step 5: Process the jars of jam in a Water Bath
+Step 5: Process the Jam in a Water Bath

-Debbie Wolfe is a mom of two rambunctious boys, wife, and work-at-home mom from Georgia.
-In her free time she is in the garden or hidden away reading.
-As interests, Debbie is an obsessive crafter, home chef, and gardener.
-She is a freelance writer, blogger, and is a co-author and photographer behind the garden blog, The Prudent Garden, a collection of tips, crafts, and articles that highlight home gardening.
+Debbie Wolfe is a mom of two rambunctious boys, a wife, and a work-at-home mom from Georgia.
+She is also a freelance writer, blogger, and is a co-author and photographer behind the garden blog, The Prudent Garden, a collection of tips, crafts, and articles that highlight home gardening.